August 3, 2022

 2. Dirty Air Filter

-Dirty or inefficient air filters are known for turning a perfectly functional and efficient air conditioner into a slow and inefficient one.
-In fact, dirty filters can cause multiple problems, such as weaker airflow, reduced indoor air quality and greater power consumption.
-They can also make an AC unit work harder and stop working if the coil freezes.
+Old or inefficient air filters are notorious for turning a perfectly functional and efficient air conditioner into a slow and inefficient one.
+What’s more, dirty filters can cause multiple problems, such as reduced airflow, poorer indoor air quality and higher power use.
+They can also make the air conditioner work harder and stop working if the coil ices over.

-You can easily avoid AC problems by regularly cleaning or replacing your air filter.
-How do you know if you should change your filters?
-If you can’t remember the last time you changed them, it’s almost certainly time to.
-But for a basic rule of thumb, make sure you try to change flat filters once a month and pleated filters every three months.
+You can easily reduce the risk of AC problems by regularly cleaning or replacing your air filter.
+How do you know whether you should change the filters?
+If you can’t recall the last time you changed them, it’s almost surely time to.
+But for a basic recommendation, make sure you try to replace flat filters each month and pleated filters every three months.

 3. Frozen Condenser Coils

-Your air conditioner’s coils are essential components because they release heat from your home into the outdoor air.
-But even in the summer, ice can build up on the coils.
-Frozen coils won’t be able to handle the cooling process as precisely, and in certain cases enough ice can keep the AC from running entirely.
+Your air conditioner’s coils are important components because they release heat from your home into the outdoor air.
+But even during the summer, ice can develop on the coils.
+Frozen coils won’t be able to manage the cooling process as easily, and in some cases the ice can keep the AC from running outright.

-Freezing can be linked to several issues, including:
+Freezing can be connected to several issues, including:

-If your air conditioner has frozen, shut it off and let the ice on the coils melt.
-This could take up to 24 hours, but you can accelerate the process by switching settings to “fan only.”
-This should blow warm air across the coils without starting a cooling cycle.
+If your air conditioner is frozen, switch it off and let the coils thaw.
+This will sometimes take up to 24 hours, but you can quicken the process by switching settings to “fan only.”
+This blows warm air across the coils without starting a refrigeration cycle.

-It’s recommended to inspect the air filter first.
-If you can’t see light through it, change it.
-The other challenges, such as dirty coils, a clogged drain line or refrigerant leaks, will require professional help.
+It’s recommended to check the air filter first.
+If you can’t see light through it, replace it.
+The other problems, such as dirty coils, a clogged drain line or refrigerant leaks, are best handled with the support of a trained technician.

 4. Refrigerant Leak

-Your air conditioning system needs refrigerant to transfer heat.
-When it doesn’t have enough refrigerant, you might notice you’re getting a lot of hot air.
-Here are a few signs you’re dealing with a leak:
+Your cooling uses refrigerant to transfer heat.
+When it doesn’t have enough refrigerant, you may notice you’re getting a lot of hot air.
+Here are some signs you’re facing a leak:

 - Ice forming on the evaporator coils

-If your air conditioner was installed before 2011, it most likely uses Freon® or R-22.
-This refrigerant is no longer being made because of its damaging effects on the ozone layer.
-Only recycled quantities are accessible, which makes refrigerant leaks more expensive to correct.
+If your cooling was installed earlier than 2011, it most likely uses Freon® or R-22.
+This refrigerant is no longer being manufactured due to its harmful effects on the ozone layer.
+Only recycled quantities are available, which makes refrigerant leaks more expensive to repair.

-If your R-22 air conditioning system is struggling with a refrigerant leak, we advocate for air conditioning installation due to age and the refrigerant being obsolete.
-Modern air conditioners employ Puron or R-410A, which is superior for the environment.
+If your R-22 AC unit is dealing with a refrigerant leak, we recommend air conditioning installation due to age and the refrigerant being obsolete.
+New air conditioners employ Puron or R-410A, which is superior for the environment.

-We understand that replacing your cooling can be an emergency that you aren’t prepared for.
-Ask us about our Advantage Program™, which gives you a new air conditioner for just one affordable monthly fee.
-Repairs and maintenance are covered, and you’ll get to retain any worthwhile manufacturer’s rebates.
+We understand that replacing your air conditioner can be an emergency that you aren’t ready for.
+Ask us about our Advantage Program™, which provides you a new air conditioner for just one affordable monthly fee.
+Repairs and maintenance are incorporated, and you’ll get to retain any worthwhile manufacturer’s rebates.

 5. Water Leak

-Your air conditioner utilizes a condensate drain line to flush water it removes from the air.
-If you’ve overlooked air conditioning maintenance, this drain can become clogged with mold and cause water to flood the system.
+Your air conditioner utilizes a condensate drain line to flush water it eliminates from the air.
+If you’ve overlooked air conditioning maintenance, this drain can become blocked with mold and cause water to stay in the drain line.
 If this happens, you’ll notice water leaking.

 6. Tripped Circuit Breaker

-There can be a number of reasons why your air conditioning system keeps tripping its circuit breaker.
+There can be a few reasons why your cooling is repeatedly tripping its circuit breaker.
 Here are a few of the most widespread ones:

-- Your air conditioning system is running too hot due to a lack of refrigerant.
+- Your cooling is running too hot because of insufficient refrigerant.

 - Condenser coils are dirty and reducing airflow.

-As we mentioned earlier, examine your air filter first, as that is most often the culprit.
-Any other problems should be taken care of by an HVAC pro like Service Experts Heating & Air Conditioning.
+Like we mentioned earlier, check your air filter first, as that is most often the culprit.
+Any other problems will need to be taken care of by an HVAC professional like Service Experts Heating, Air Conditioning & Plumbing.

 7. Short Cycling

-An insufficient cooling cycle can also be part of the problem.
-Short cycling is a frustrating issue when the system shuts down before the set temperature has made its way through the entire house.
-If you believe your air conditioner is short cycling, listen to how long the air is on before it turns off.
-Your average air conditioner generally runs for 15 to 20 minutes and stays inactive for close to a similar period of time.
-But when it’s short cycling, your air conditioner is running on and off in small bursts.
+An improper cooling cycle can also cause problems.
+Short cycling is an annoying issue when the air conditioner shuts down before the set temperature has covered the entire house.
+If you think your cooling is short cycling, pay attention to how long the air is active before it switches off.
+Your average air conditioner generally runs for 15 to 20 minutes and stays inactive for around a similar period of time.
+But when it’s short cycling, your air conditioning is switching on and off in quick bursts.

-This places heavy strain on moving parts and key components including the blower motor.
-Short cycling or any kind of atypical cooling cycles are often a consequence of overheating.
-The internal chamber gets too hot before safety components switch the AC off.
-This happens over and over, especially if the root cause of the overheating isn’t dealt with.
+This places heavy strain on moving parts and vital components such as the blower motor.
+Short cycling or any type of irregular cooling cycles are routinely a result of overheating.
+The internal chamber gets too hot and then safety components switch the AC off.
+This happens repeatedly, particularly if the root cause of the overheating isn’t dealt with.

 Trust the Experts for Your Air Conditioning Repair and Maintenance Needs

-The number one way for you to prevent air conditioning problems is to enroll in a preventive maintenance agreement.
-At Service Experts Heating & Air Conditioning, we offer several HVAC memberships to accommodate your needs and budget.
-Faulty wiring, low refrigerant and dirty coils can be found and fixed through routine tune-ups.
+The ideal way for you to prevent air conditioning problems is to enroll in a preventive maintenance agreement.
+At Service Experts Heating, Air Conditioning & Plumbing, we promote several HVAC memberships to suit your needs and budget.
+Faulty wiring, low refrigerant and dirty coils can be uncovered and fixed through routine service.

 Sometimes repairs are inevitable, but as a maintenance member, you’ll benefit from special discounts on service, 24/7/365 priority service, no trip or overtime charges and more.
-Ready to enroll in a membership program or to arrange your repair appointment?
-Get in touch with us at 407-329-7661 today!
+Ready to join a membership program or to arrange your repair appointment?
+Call us at 866-397-3787 today!